 “When will I ever feel happy about my body?”

 Intuitive eating is the approach we teach our clients to free themselves of this cycle.
 It is based on the belief that we were born knowing how much and when our body needs food.
 Our signals get interrupted when we start to diet or use food as emotional support or distraction.
 Nutrition therapy will help guide you to reconnect with your body and learn what it needs to feel balanced.

 In your initial session, you will be asked questions regarding your health and eating history.
 This information will be used to make personalized recommendations regarding your nutrition and exercise based on your needs.
 Unlike previous experiences you may have had with a nutritionist, your work together will not be centered around a weight loss plan.
 Instead, you will receive guidance and encouragement to step out of the rules you have been following and make food choices free of guilt or regret.
 You will become mindful when eating, allowing you to be more in tune with your hunger and fullness cues to inform your portioning and frequency of meals.
 Lastly, your energy level, quality of sleep and overall mood will benefit from a balanced nutrition and exercise routine.

-Initial assessments are typically scheduled for 60 minutes, follow-up appointments can be either 45 or 30 minutes.
-Sessions are conducted in person or via phone/Skype.
-Interactive sessions are also available such as grocery store or restaurant outings.
-Contact between sessions via email or recovery apps is included in the treatment.
+Initial assessments are typically scheduled for 75 minutes, follow-up appointments can be either 45 or 30 minutes.
+Sessions are conducted in person, phone or video.
+Interactive sessions are also available such as grocery stores and restaurant outings.

 Connecting with your body in a safe and grounding way can benefit your life in many ways.
 Through one-on-one sessions, your goals will be discussed and then given the utmost attention and guidance in order to facilitate a stronger mind-body connection.